 Keep out of the reach of children.

 If you are using this medicine at home, you will be instructed on how to store this medicine.
-Store the prefilled syringes in a refrigerator between 2 to 8 degrees C (36 to 46 degrees F).
+Store the prefilled syringes or unopened vials in a refrigerator between 2 to 8 degrees C (36 to 46 degrees F).
 The vials should be stored upright.
 Keep in the original carton.
 Protect from light.
 Do not freeze.
 Do not shake.
 Throw away any unused medicine that has been stored in the refrigerator after the expiration date.

 What should I tell my health care provider before I take this medicine?